 One of the six priorities in UW-Madison’s Campus Strategic Framework, titled For Wisconsin and the World, is to “Enhance diversity in order to ensure excellence in education and research.”

-As members of the campus community, all faculty, staff, and students are committed to making our work, research, living and learning-places more inclusive, equitable, and just.
+As members of the campus community, all faculty, staff, and students are expected and committed to making our work, research, living and learning-places more inclusive, equitable, and just.
 This encompasses preparing for a diverse, interconnected, global community; creating inclusive and respectful learning, living, and working environments; and aligning the efforts of social justice, equity, and inclusion across the campus.

 To achieve this mission, the UW Learning Communities for Institutional Change and Excellence (LCICE) offers academic year and semester-long Learning Communities (LCs).
 LCs provide a forum for active participation in dialogue about creating working, learning and teaching environments where everyone is included, valued and heard.
 Through dialogue we learn how to engage in transformative change of behaviors, policies, and procedures that collectively impact the campus climate for ALL community members.